shashankmangal2/Dlon/README.md

 # Dlon
- This Script automates makes it simple to do wifi password cracking attack using aircrack-ng
+ This Script automates and makes it simple to do wifi password cracking attack using aircrack-ng

  Run it in root account